Answers to frequently asked questions regarding the management and reporting of current grants:

 - How and when do I publish on the IATI Registry?

-All grant holders in receipt of funding from UK Aid Direct are required to be IATI compliant.
-This means publishing information on a grant to DFID’s minimum requirements.
+All Impact and Community Partnership grant holders in receipt of funding from UK Aid Direct are required to be IATI compliant.
+This means publishing information on a grant to DFID’s minimum technical requirements.

-All UK Aid Direct grant holders are expected to publish on IATI every quarter and within 3 months of your project starting.
+All Impact and Community Partnership grant holders are expected to publish on IATI every quarter and within 6 months of signing your Accountable Grant Agreement.

-The information grant holders are expected to publish on IATI includes basic project details such as title, description, start and end dates and project partners, as well as financial information including incoming funds and disbursements.
+The information grant holders are expected to publish on IATI includes basic project details such as title, description, start and end dates and project partners, as well as financial information including incoming funds, expenditure and disbursements.

 Grant holders are also required to add information pertaining to their organisation including an organisation budget and open document.
 Details of the requirements can be found on the GOV.UK website (opens link in new tab).

 If you are unable to publish on IATI for any reason, you will need to inform your Performance and Risk Manager (PRM) as soon as possible, as it could impact on you receiving your disbursement.

-If you require support with this aspect of your grant, you can contact Bond.
-Please visit their website which can be found at bond.org.uk.
+If you require support with this aspect of your grant, you can contact either your Fund Manager or Bond (opens link in new tab) for guidance and answers.